state-of-the-practice meeting:

 10:00 AM

-KEYNOTE ADDRESS: THE EVOLVING LANDSCAPE OF NATURAL RESOURCE LIABILITIES AND OPPORTUNITES
+KEYNOTE ADDRESS: THE EVOLVING LANDSCAPE OF NATURAL RESOURCE LIABILITIES AND OPPORTUNITiES

 10:45 AM